 It’s further complicated by the fast-changing tactics used by fraudsters.
 As their crimes become more sophisticated, so too must the data analysts’ tools.
 This means relying on a lot of data and fraud detection tools powered by link analysis.

 The link analysis solution

-When trying to detect fraud, analysts are looking for two different kinds: known and unknown fraud.
+When detecting fraud, analysts look for two types: known and unknown fraud.

 As the names suggest, ‘known fraud’ is fraudulent activity that has been encountered before.
-The behavior patterns can be defined and detected using rule-scoring and pattern-matching algorithms.
+The behavior patterns can be defined and detected with rule-scoring and pattern-matching (‘pattern of life’) algorithms.
 In this case, link analysis plays an investigative role, providing fast and accurate situational analysis and informing a go / no-go decision.

 Investigations of known fraud tend to take a case-centric approach – starting from a specific transaction, account or person, and working outwards.
 We can see that approach in action in this blog post about insurance fraud.

 Investigations of unknown fraud use a global approach – loading large volumes of transactions into a chart to uncover outliers or unusual patterns.

 Why choose us?

 Fraud data is large, complex, noisy and often incomplete.
 Link analysis helps analysts investigate fraud in an interactive and intuitive way.